Why is Building a Family Tree Important?

 How do genetic disorders occur?

 Each healthy gene is composed of genetic molecules arranged in a specific pattern on a particular chromosome.
 Genetic disorders take place when the genetic code of a gene is faulty, i.e. the gene undergoes changes or mutations.
+Learning how to treat mthfr gene mutations can be a potential help to avoid it.
 Genetic disorders are defined by the gene affected, by the pattern of inheritance (dominant or recessive) and the type of chromosome it is present or absent on (passed down via X chromosome).

 Genetic counselling allows couples with a family history of genetic disease to understand their risk of getting the disease or having a child with the inherited disease.
 Genetic tests are available to determine if either partner is carrying faulty genes associated with certain genetic diseases.
 Tests available include: